 Rather than hiring employees, many businesses value the flexibility of hiring independent contractors and/or freelancers.
 There is no requirement to withhold income or payroll taxes on behalf of independent contractors.
-Independent contractors are not employees, and their status is usually considered to be ‘self employment’.
+Independent contractors are not employees (even though they are often colloquially known as ‘1099 employees’), and their status is usually considered to be ‘self employment’.
 This means they are not technically ‘on the payroll’ (even if the payroll department does, in fact, process their pay).

 Independent contractors pay their own taxes and file their own tax returns.
 Note, as well as income tax, in some jurisdictions this includes compulsory self employment tax (which is usually also a targeted tax covering social security and medicare).